 Humanitarian organisations also frequently have positions for expats in Mozambique.
 This may not lead to permanent employment but may work on more of a rotational basis.
 Other possible sectors to consider include academia/research and healthcare.

 Finding a job in Mozambique

-Other resources that are becoming popular with job seekers are expat forums and social media platforms.
-Platforms like Facebook and LinkedIn often have groups dedicated to expats living and working in specific countries.
+Job search engines, career websites and social-networking sites may be a good starting point.
+Facebook and LinkedIn often have groups dedicated to expats living and working in Mozambique.
 These sites and forums make it possible to speak to other expats who are already employed in the country.
 Word of mouth is highly regarded in Mozambique.
 Employers will often prefer hiring an expat who has been recommended by someone already working for the company.